AbhijeetNandvikar/summon-meme/readme.md

-### This is a fun cli app which shows you a new meme from reddit and much more...
+## summon-meme is a fun cli app which shows you a new meme from reddit and much more...

-### Steps I followed to buid this...
+## There are two main commands

-- init package.json
+1. get-meme: will open a ramdom meme for you.
-- init git repo/add .gitignore
+2. help: will show how to use it.

-- install required packages...
+## User can customize the output by passing multiple arguments eg: subreddit name, number of memes you want to fetch

-  - node-fetch: A light weight tool to make fetch request from node environment.
+User have to specify the type of argument using flags.
-  - open: To open downloaded image
+eg: get-meme cat --subreddit here cat is the name of subreddit
-  - terminal-image: Displays png/jpg images in terminal.
+eg: get-meme cat 4 --subreddit --count Here 4 is number of image you want to fetch

-  - chalk: To beautify the terminal output.
+## Other important flags are

-  - yargs: Yargs helps you build interactive command line tools, by parsing arguments and generating an elegant user interface.
+1. --save: to save a meme to local machine
-- create index.js file and add `#! usr/bin/env node` at the start of this file, this string is called hashbang.
+2. --visit: to open the meme post on reddit
-- update the bin field in package.json as given here.
+3. --json: to print the result to console